matu6968/pigeon-os-legacy/discontinued versions/about.md

 - Has a discord app shortcut.

 PigeonOS_2.0:
-- The first version of PigeonOS to be availible to the public and it's file size grow to 12 MB,
+- The first version of PigeonOS to be availible to the public and it's file size grew to 12 MB,
 - Has a initialization screen,
 - Revamped top bar,
 - Changed discord shortcut icon to a better one and its name from dicord to discord,